The Enchanted Wood (Faraway Tree #1): Enid Blyton’s Best First Real Chapter Book

-This is the one.
+This is the chapter-book icebreaker.

-This is THE book.
+It is the book.

 Previously we had read a couple of chapter books that they enjoyed immensely - Two Times the Fun and Three Tales of My Father's Dragon - but this was the one that closed the deal.